UMass-Rescue/age_gender_classifier/README.md

     python -m pip install --user pipx
     python -m pipx ensurepath

-Restart or refresh your shell, install Poetry, and confirm.
+Restart or refresh your shell, install Poetry, and set desired version.

     source ~/.bashrc
     which pipx

     pipx install poetry
-    which poetry
+    poetry env use 3.11.1

 Set configurations, create a virtual environment, and activate it.
 Note: use `poetry init` when starting a new project from scratch, use `poetry install` to set up dependencies from an existing lock file.